Directors

 Ibrahim Baldé

 Ibrahim Baldé studied law at Hassan 1er University in Morocco.
-In 2007 he was selected by BHP Billiton for its Green Shoots talent-recruitment programme, designed to develop future leaders for BHP Billiton’s operations in Guinea.
+In 2007 he was selected by BHP Billiton to join its future leaders program.

-Mr. Baldé returned to Guinea, where he joined SMFG as Human Resources Superintendent from 2009 to 2012.
-Between 2012 and 2013, he worked with the Nimba Project’s Study Team based in London, developing the likely terms, conditions, opportunities and constraints relating to the Project’s future operations.
+Mr. Baldé joined SMFG as Human Resources Superintendent from 2009 to 2012.
+Between 2012 and 2013, he worked with the Nimba Project’s Study Team based in London, developing the likely terms, conditions, opportunities and constraints relating to the Project’s resourcing.

-From later in 2013 until present, Mr. Baldé has served as SMFG’s Government Relations Manager from its office in Conakry.
+From later 2013 to April 2023, Mr. Baldé has served as SMFG’s Government Relations Manager from its office in Conakry.
 He quickly developed extensive working relationships at multiple levels across government, in particular with the Ministry of Mines and Geology and with many other government departments and agencies with which SMFG interacts.
 He represents SMFG at the Guinean Chamber of Mines.
+In May 2023 Mr. Baldé was appointed as SMFG’s Director of Operations for Guinea.

 Oumar Sylla